Overview of Object Design in a State-of-the-Art Bank Software

 Architectural Decisions

-The architectural strategies employed in the construction of this banking software are marked by groundbreaking innovation, encompassing database design, software tenets, and application of the Model-View-Controller (MVC) pattern, abiding by the Don't Repeat Yourself (DRY) principle, and the usage of the Decorator Pattern.
+The architectural strategies employed here are marked by groundbreaking innovation.
+This encompasses database design, software tenets, and application of the Model-View-Controller (MVC)A software design pattern commonly used for developing user interfaces that divides the related program logic into three interconnected elements. pattern, abiding by the Don't Repeat Yourself (DRY) principle, and the usage of the Decorator Pattern.

 The database design is the bedrock that bears the load of the entire software system.
 The Entity-Relationship Diagram (ERD) elegantly delineates the relationships amongst the customer, account, and bank ledger entities, evoking the precise design blueprint that guides the foundation construction.